NymphalidNiklas/IBIO_2024/Tutorials/ComparativeAnalysis/felidae_trait_evolution_ContModels_2024.md

 ![](felidae_trait_evolution_ContModels_2024_files/figure-gfm/unnamed-chunk-11-1.png)<!-- -->

-It looks like forest species are slightly larger compared to those in open habitats but also have large variance.
-But it is also important to note here the sample size or number of species in each categories.
+It looks like forest species are slightly larger compared to those in open habitats but also have a large variance.
+But it is also important to note here the sample size or number of species in each category.
 Let’s fit PGLS models using ‘gls’ function in nlme package.
 We’ll fit Brownian, Ornstein-Uhlenbeck, Pagel’s lambda model and another model which is equivalent to non-phylogenetic or standard OLS regression.
 Here